Skip to content

 Use Role Play Areas to Aid Mathematical Understanding

-Pentagon’s Giant Playhouse can be transformed into a variety of different role play areas with a mathematical theme.
+Pentagon’s Giant Playhouse can be transformed into a variety of different early years foundation stage role play areas with a mathematical theme.

-Pupils will start to compare items in their shop, noticing for example there are more yellow cars than red cars or the blue ribbon is shorter than the green ribbon.
-Your pupil will then begin to make quantitative comparisons such as, ‘there are two fewer red cars than yellow cars.’
+Pupils will start to compare and recognise quantities using items in their shop, noticing for example there are more yellow cars than red cars or the blue ribbon is shorter than the green ribbon.

-A café role play area provides the perfect environment for introducing fractions to children.
-Children will begin to use the language ‘a half’ and ‘a quarter’ Pupils will be able to practise serving half of a piece of toast or an apple, they can then use sweets to divide a group of items into equal parts.
+A shop role play area provides the perfect environment for introducing fractions to children.
+Children will begin to use the language ‘a half’ and ‘a quarter’ Pupils will be able to practise serving half of a piece of toast or an apple, they can also use sweets to divide a group of items into equal parts.

 Early Multiplication and Division